 Secure .mil websites use HTTPS

-PEARL HARBOR (NNS) - The Los Angeles-class submarine USS Charlotte (SSN 766) departed Joint Base Pearl Harbor-Hickam for a scheduled deployment to the Western Pacific region Dec.
-1.
+PEARL HARBOR, Hawaii - Goodbyes were heard from family and friends at the submarine piers on Joint Base Pearl Harbor-Hickam as the Los Angeles-class fast-attack submarine USS Charlotte (SSN 766) departed Joint Base Pearl Harbor-Hickam April 2 for a scheduled six-month deployment to the Western Pacific region.

 Charlotte's Commanding Officer, Cmdr.
 Andrew Miller, commented that the submarine and her crew are ready for the deployment.
 While deployed to the 7th Fleet area of operations, the submarine will conduct peacetime missions while providing forward presence to the operational commander.

 "We have materially prepared the ship, certified our crew and prepared our families for deployed operations in the 7th Fleet," said Miller.
 Miller said of the 130 enlisted and 16 officers aboard, more than one third of the crew will be going on their very first deployment.

 The submarine's priority will be to safely and effectively execute the tasking provided by the operational commander.
 While on deployment, the crew intends to conduct training and qualify new Sailors in attaining their submarine warfare qualification designation or "dolphins."